sk8terboyz/mern/README.md

 ## PROGRESS

-Currently this project is on hold as redux has updated since this tutorial was created, so I am focusing on learning the updated version with redux toolkit.
+Currently this project is on hold.

 ## MERN